Skip to main content

 • Trigger = INV

-1. Think about your how you define your existing case types.
+1. Think about how you define your existing case types.

-2. Think about your workflow: How would you break down your case types into steps?
-Do you have tasks that mark case progression or sequential phases?
-Do all of your case types share the same workflow, or do you have different steps/tasks for different types of cases?
+2. Think about your workflow: Can your case types be broken into steps?
+Do all cases share the same workflow, or do different types have unique steps?

-3. Think about your staff: will your staff understand the distinction between your phases and know the appropriate time to switch them?
-Will your phases help your staff follow the correct workflow for that case type, or make it more confusing for them?
-Will you need to re-train for them to understand when the phases should be updated for that case type?
+3. Think about your staff: Will staff understand the distinction between phases and know when to switch them?
+Will phases help or confuse their workflow for that case type?

-4. Think about your clients: What are the most important updates that you send clients in this case type?
-Are there updates you send some clients in this case type but not others?
+4. Think about your clients: What are the most important updates you send clients in this case type?
+Are there updates you send some clients but not others in the same case type?

 Not necessarily.
 Some practice areas, like Personal Injury, are broad enough to work with a single case type.
-Similarly, some firms only practice within one type of case.
-If your cases are already organized without multiple case types, this is effectively the same as having one.
+If your cases are already organized without multiple case types, one Project Type may be all you need.
+If you want additional case types for better organization, see Best Practices for Defining Case Types.

 Why This Matters